Miksus/red-bird/docs/filtering.rst

 Sometimes more sophisticated filtering operations are needed such as getting items that are greater than, less than etc. by specific field.
-For such purpose, Red Base provide operations.
+For such purpose, Red Bird provide operations.

 .. code-block:: python